 Most people thought that there was room to improve the communication between the NomCom and the Board about the competencies needed for Board directors, and many thought the NomCom is not sufficiently aware of the competencies needed by the Board.
-Overall, respondents thought the Board advice was accurate, though some suggested the Board tended to focus on specific skill sets needed rather than general qualities that make a good Board members.
-We note that general qualities desired in NomCom appointees are described in the ICANN Bylaws and in the NomCom Operating Procedures.
-Others noted it was not always easy for the Board to come to a consensus on the skills or attributes needed by the Board and that the Board should communicate their feedback to the NomCom more clearly so that the NomCom does not receive conflicting information.
+Overall, respondents thought the Board advice was accurate, though some suggested the Board tended to focus on specific skill sets needed rather than general qualities that make good Board members.40 Others noted it was not always easy for the Board to come to a consensus on the skills or attributes needed by the Board, and that the Board should communicate their feedback to the NomCom more clearly so that the NomCom does not receive conflicting information.